South Korea detects huge sortie of 180 North Korean warplanes near border

 South Korea detects huge sortie of 180 North Korean warplanes near border, scrambles fighter jets

-South Korea says it has scrambled fighter jets after detecting around 180 North Korean warplanes moving near the border between the two countries, according to the Yonhap news agency.
+South Korea says it has scrambled fighter jets after detecting around 180 North Korean warplanes moving near the border between the two countries.

+South Korea’s airforce scrambled around 80 jets, including F-35A stealth fighters, in response to the North Korean sortie.

+The North Korean aircraft remained north of the so-called tactical measure line, 20km (12 miles) north of the official Military Demarcation Line (MDL) between the two countries, according to South Korea.

 Register for free to continue reading